Tides Counseling and Wellness

 Rachel believes in working with her clients as a team to best reach their therapeutic goals.
 She utilizes a holistic approach and naturally draws from solution focused, cognitive-behavioral and client centered theories.

-Hannah completed her Master of Science in Clinical Mental Health Counseling at North Carolina Agricultural and Technical State University and received her Bachelor of Arts degree in psychology, with a minor in sociology from UNCG.
-Hannah is a Licensed Clinical Mental Health Counselor [LCMHC #14655] approved by the North Carolina Board of Licensed Clinical Mental Health Counselors, NCLCMHCB.
+Hannah completed her Master of Science in Clinical Mental Health Counseling at North Carolina Agricultural and Technical State University in 2018.
+Hannah is a Licensed Clinical Mental Health Counselor [LCMHC #14655] approved by the North Carolina Board of Licensed Clinical Mental Health Counselors, NCBLCMHC.

-Hannah has experience in working with children ages 3+, adolescents, college-aged, and adults who experience emotional distress related to anxiety, depression, spirituality, developmental transitions, parent support, and difficulties adjusting to life stressors.
-Hannah is LGBT+ affirming and has experience in working with those diagnosed with Autism Spectrum Disorder and ADHD.
-Hannah draws from evidenced-based practices such as Person-Centered Counseling, Cognitive-Behavioral Counseling, and Solution-Focused Counseling through a trauma-informed lens in order to meet the needs of her clients.
+Hannah has experience in working with preteens (12+), adolescents, and adults who experience emotional distress related to anxiety, depression, developmental transitions, parent support, spirituality, and difficulties adjusting to life stressors.
+Hannah is LGBT+ affirming and specializes in working with individuals who are diagnosed with Autism Spectrum Disorder and ADHD.
+Hannah enjoys working with individuals who are neurodivergent seeking help in managing day to day life.
+Hannah draws from evidence-based practices such as Person-Centered Counseling, Cognitive-Behavioral Counseling, Solution-Focused Counseling, and Psychodynamic Counseling through a trauma-informed lens in order to meet the needs of her clients.
 She believes it is important to foster a trusting relationship where she can collaborate with her clients on making meaning of their thoughts, emotions, and life challenges.

+She believes that therapy isn’t about “fixing” you, but rather supporting you in unraveling your story and making meaning of it.
+Your lore is safe with her.
 Hannah views her clients as the expert in their own lives and strives to work collaboratively with them in order to gain a deeper understanding of their emotional patterns as well as reach their therapeutic goals.
+Please feel free to reach out if you feel like she may be a good fit for you!

 Dave has experience working with children (5+), adolescents and adults from all backgrounds.
 Some areas of experience/interest include Depression, Anxiety (general/testing), Autism Spectrum Disorder, School Issues (academics, social & emotional, behavior, accommodations), ADHD, Men’s Issues, Life Transitions, Career Challenges, and Trauma.
 While not limited to the following, Dave employs a person-centered approach that pulls from techniques such as Cognitive Behavioral Therapy (CBT), Solution Focused Therapy, Dialectical Behavior Therapy (DBT), and Mindfulness to meet the needs of his clients.